markcwill/pdl-client-examples/README.md

 - Run `./init.sh start`

-- Watch the log files created in the `data` directory, in particular `data/MomentTensorListener.py.log` that is created once the first moment tensor product is processed.
+- Watch the log files created in the `data` directory, in particular `data/IndexerListener.py.log` that is created once the first product is processed.